 In Mary Shelley’s novel Frankenstein, a scientist named Victor Frankenstein creates a being from several recently-buried corpses.
 However, Dr. Frankenstein loses control over his creation, which begins to exhibit urges that are independent of and contrary to the desires and intentions of its creator.
 This story is not just a metaphor for what science has wrought on the world, for it literally describes what the scientific enterprise has begotten.
 Science and its twin sibling technology have created and set loose an enormous Frankensteinian monster that is wreaking havoc all over the world at constantly increasing rates.

 “A little learning is a dangerous thing,” wrote Alexander Pope.
 This is true especially when we are not aware of how little we know, as well as the many potentially harmful effects that can be produced by acting only on the little we know, as if it were all that mattered.
-The chemist who creates a new substance is only concerned with finding uses for it, and is indifferent to the harmful effects its use will have on other living organisms.
+The chemist who creates a new substance is only concerned with finding uses for it, and is often indifferent to the harmful effects its use will have on living organisms; in many cases, one is not even aware of these harmful effects until after the chemical is used widely.
 The geologist who searches for oil or mineral deposits is focused solely on finding large quantities of these economically valuable substances, and is usually indifferent to the environmental damage and problems that their extraction frequently causes.
 The geneticist who alters a living organism is indifferent to how this will affect the ecosystems of which the organism forms a living part.
 The medical researcher who assiduously looks for a cure for a human disease such as cancer or malaria is indifferent to the fact that achieving one’s goal will lead to an even greater increase in the human population, which already is far too numerous, and is making it increasingly difficult or impossible for many other species on the planet to survive.